Gideon Moi: Early life

-Gideon Moi has seven siblings, namely: Doris Moi, Jennifer Jemutai Kositany, June Moi, Raymond Moi, Jonathan Toroitich, Philip Moi, John Mark Moi and Lee Kinyanjui.
+Gideon Moi has seven siblings, namely: Doris Moi, Jennifer Jemutai Kositany, June Moi, Raymond Moi, Jonathan Toroitich, Philip Moi and John Mark Moi.

 Personal life

 Family

 Moi is married to Zahra Moi, with whom he has three children: Kimoi, Kigen and Lulu.

 Moi has played polo for the Gilgil-based Manyatta club.

 Uniquely for Kenyan politicians, Moi has managed to keep his personal life private.

-In 2020 February, Gideon Moi, Lost his father, the former President of Kenya, Daniel Arap Moi.
-In 2004, July, he lost his mother, Lena Moi, who was wife to former President of Kenya Daniel Arap Moi.
+In February 2020, Gideon Moi lost his father, the former President of Kenya, Daniel Arap Moi.
+In July 2004 he lost his mother, Lena Moi.

-Wealth

-In August 2007, The Guardian reported that the Kroll report, commissioned in 2004 by President Mwai Kibaki to trace assets of people who were suspected of looting the state, listed Gideon Moi.
-It reported that Moi was worth US$550 million.

-The scale of corruption carried out in Kenya by family and associates of its former president, Daniel Arap Moi, has been revealed in a secret report which alleges that more than £1 billion of government money was stolen during his 24-year rule.

-Mr Moi’s regime, which came to an end in 2002, has long been regarded as one of Africa’s most corrupt, but the extent of the graft has never been exposed in so much detail.
-The 110-page report by international risk consultants Kroll details assets still allegedly owned by the Moi family and their entourage in 28 countries, including hotels and residences in South Africa and the United States, a 10,000-hectare ranch in Australia, three hotels in London, a £4 million house in Surrey, and a £2 million penthouse flat in Knightsbridge.
-It claims the Moi family laundered $400 million through a complex web of accounts in Kenya, Geneva and Frankfurt.
-It also alleged that they and a handful of associates own a bank in Belgium that was used to launder money from Kenya and uncovered a web of secret bank accounts, shell companies and dummy trusts registered in tax havens, including the Cayman Islands.
-Moi’s sons, Philip and Gideon, were reported to be worth £384m and £550m respectively.
+In July 2025 the media reported a land dispute between Gideon Moi and 56 members of his own clan over a 40-acre parcel in Kabarak that was allegedly gifted by his late father, former President Daniel arap Moi.
+The clan members claim he attempted to evict them and transfer the land to himself, raising questions about intra-family governance and clan land practices.

 Presidential ambitions

 Moi is the leader of KANU political party in Kenya.
 A favoured son of Kenya's former president, he had been groomed as a presidential candidate by his father.
 In 2017 general elections, he rallied KANU to support Uhuru Kenyatta for a second term, despite Moi's unease for the candidature which also included his political nemesis, William Samoei Arap Ruto.

 Moi had announced his intentions to run in the 2022 Kenyan presidential elections but shelved his ambitions after joining the Azimio One Kenya Alliance led by presidential candidate Raila Odinga and its chairman former president Uhuru Kenyatta.
 He continued to serve as a senator and Chairman of the Senate ICT Committee in the Senate until 2022.
 He defended his seat in the 2022 elections but lost to William Cheptumo of UDA.

+In October 2024, Moi was appointed as Chairperson of the Commonwealth Secretariat Expert Team to observe the general election in Botswana.
+The mission’s mandate included examining pre‐election preparations, ballot casting, counting and tabulation, and publishing a final report on the conduct of the polls.

+In October 2025, Gideon Moi was nominated by Kenya African National Union (KANU) as the party’s candidate for the forthcoming Baringo County senatorial by-election.
+The announcement followed “extensive consultations, deliberations and consensus within the party and with the people of Baringo.”